aclavijo11/CPE-487-Fall-Final-Project-Group-2/README.md

  2. vga_sync.vhd
  3. ball.vhd

-To ensure the balls existed in different locations
+To ensure the balls existed in different locations, the following modifications were implemented:

 **Ball.vhd**
 1. Added Generic variables in ball.vhd that are called in vga_top